vegaprotocol/documentation/docs/concepts/trading-on-vega/positions-margin.md

 ### Cross margining
 Cross-market margin allows you to trade in a capital-efficient way.
 Cross margining means gains on one market can be released and used as margin on another.
 It's supported between all markets that use the same settlement asset.

-The margin levels try to ensure that a trader does not enter a trade that will immediately need to be closed out.

-The amount of margin set aside can change depending on how your position is impacted by your own actions and market movement.
+The amount of margin set aside can change depending on how your position is impacted by your own actions and price movements in the market.
 Orders that increase your open volume will increase the required margin.
 Orders that decrease it should not increase your margin requirements - unless you end up opening a position in the opposite direction.

+Over the course of the position's lifetime, the margin requirements will likely change - the margin account may be topped up, and/or some margin is released back to collateral.
+If you are trading on more than one market that uses the same asset, the collective positions on those markets will inform how much is set aside for margin.

+`[margin account balance] = [initial margin requirement] + [unrealised profit] OR - [unrealised losses]`

 The margin amount required for cross margining is recalculated every time marking to market is done.
 The protocol takes the current market price and recalculates every trader's margin requirements based on how their position is affected by price moves.